 The demo features curved columns, but the final replaces them with more sensible straight ones.
 Aside from his animation being a lot choppier, McZee is unchanged between the two versions.

 This camera angle of the laboratory isn't used in the final!
 A shame - it's a pretty good angle, and it shows just how small and cramped the laboratory is.
-I've no idea if it's still accessible through hacking or not.
+There's no record of it left in the graphics or game data.